 There are numerous destination costs involved in the shipping process, including charges for handling (terminal handling charge) and clearing the goods at the loading and discharge ports.
 A port may also impose an additional security surcharge.
 Other potential destination costs include unpacking (in particular the cost of splitting LCL shipments), warehousing fees and the cost of inland haulage if required.

 Using the services of a freight forwarder will save you the time and hassle involved in organising, coordinating and managing the different elements of the shipping process.
 But, of course, the forwarder doesn’t carry out this service for free, and an administration charge will form part of their quote.

 Some freight forwarders offer additional services to take care of the shipping process from end-to-end.
 For example, John Good Logistics offers product sourcing, packing and packaging, unpacking and sorting, warehousing, distribution and delivery to the end customer.

-When comparing different freight forwarding quotes, it’s important to know exactly what’s included so you can compare like for like and understand which quote provides the best value for money.
+When comparing different freight forwarding quotes and choosing the right agent, it’s important to know exactly what’s included so you can compare like for like and understand which quote provides the best value for money.